fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 {{< speaker_note >}}
 - Here we see what we can do with sandbox:
-  - We should always specify the initial condition for velocity, and optionally for scalar;
+  - We should always specify the initial condition for velocity and the scalar fields;
 But the other arrays are just demanded in specific situations:
-  - Like, we can set-up inflow profiles for velocity and scalar if we use Dirichlet boundary condition where x is equals to 0;
+  - Like, we can specify inflow profiles for velocity and scalar if we use Dirichlet boundary condition where x is equals to 0;
   - We can also set scalar values at the bottom and top boundaries if we use Dirichlet;
   - We can specify a customized operator if we want to impose a constant flow rate in a periodic flow;
   - And we set a `epsilon` array if using Immersed Boundary Method.